links-page/craftcorner/DEPLOYMENT.md

-# Deployment Guide for MineSite
+# Deployment Guide for CraftCorner

-This guide will help you deploy your MineSite website to various hosting platforms.
+This guide will help you deploy your CraftCorner website to various hosting platforms.

 ## 🚀 GitHub Pages Deployment (Recommended)

 ### Step 1: Create GitHub Repository
 1. Go to [GitHub](https://github.com) and sign in
 2. Click the "+" icon in the top right and select "New repository"
-3. Name your repository (e.g., `minesite`)
+3. Name your repository (e.g., `craftcorner`)
 4. Make it public (required for free GitHub Pages)
 5. Don't initialize with README (we already have one)
 6. Click "Create repository"

 ### Step 2: Upload Files
 1. In your new repository, click "uploading an existing file"
-2. Drag and drop all your MineSite files into the upload area
+2. Drag and drop all your CraftCorner files into the upload area
 3. Add a commit message like "Initial commit"
 4. Click "Commit changes"